-The club can provide a number of different boats for club members to try either Kayak or Canoe.
+The club can provide a number of different boats for club members to try either Kayaks, Canoes or SUP's.
 All are fitted out with equipment that makes them suitable for all water conditions.
 It would be in the members interest to try as many different types of boat before committing to buying their own.
-For more information on how to decide which boat to buy, click here.